Unforgettableeternalproject/Wyrm-DB_GUI-/README.md

 4. **Show User Manual**:
     - Click the "User Manual" button in the menu to open a subform containing all usage information.

+## Updates to the sample database

+- We've updated how the example database works.
+Users are now required to provide their own repository credentials and sample queries to better customize and test the application.
+Please refer to [Example Database Usage Instructions](Example%20Database%20Usage.txt) for more details.

 ## Known Issues

 - The application is designed to work with a specific database schema.
 If the database schema is different, the application may not work as expected.